Leulassaminew/RAG-q-and-a-bot-with-Streamlit-UI/README.md

    ```sh
          git clone https://github.com/Leulassaminew/RAG-q-and-a-bot-with-Streamlit-UI.git
    ```
-* change to the new directory
+* change to the new directory and create a folder named "docs" and move all your documents to it
    ```sh
          cd RAG-q-and-a-bot-with-Streamlit-UI
    ```